HSS (UK) Data Protection Policy

 The HSS (UK) Glossary provides further common definitions used in all HSS (UK) policies.

-3. What is Personal Data?
+3. What is personal data?

 Personal data means any information about an identified or identifiable person.
 For example, an individual’s home address, personal (home and mobile) phone numbers, email addresses, occupation and so on can all be defined as personal data.